aquasecurity/trivy-operator/docs/tutorials/grafana-dashboard.md

 In a new terminal, we are going to port-forward to the Trivy Operator service to access the metrics provided by the operator.

 Note that this operation is optional and just used to demonstrate where you can find the metrics to then query them in a better way through Prometheus and Grafana.

-Run the following command to remove the headless setting  `clusterIP: None` by editing `trivy-operator` service:

 ```
 kubectl edit service trivy-operator -n trivy-system